Today saw Opposition Leader Bill Shorten claim that past increases in compulsory super contributions wouldn’t come out of wages.

 If wage rises came from the pockets of employers then we should see a spike in wages plus super when compulsory super was introduced, and again when it was increased.
 But there wasn’t one when compulsory super was introduced – a point Bill Shorten has made in the past.

-When compulsory super was introduced via awards in 1986, workers’ total remuneration (excluding super) made up 63.3 per cent of national income.
+When compulsory super was introduced via awards in 1986, workers’ total remuneration (including super) made up 63.3 per cent of national income.
 By 2002, when the phase-in was complete, it made up 60.1 per cent.

 A recent study by Reserve Bank economists found that the labour share of income — the share of total domestic income paid to workers in wages, salaries and other benefits including superannuation — has gradually declined since the 1980s.